Day Pass

 Yes, you can certainly take a tour of the space before signing up for a membership.
 In fact, it’s encouraged, to help you get a feel for what your workday will look like.
 Schedule a tour here by filling out the form along with the date and time when you would like to visit the space and we’ll see you there.

-Storage in coworking spaces can be limited, with most of it reserved for members with dedicated desks and private offices.
-However, you can reach out to the coworking operator using the form on the right side of the page to see what options are currently available.
+Coworking spaces typically have limited storage options, most of which are reserved for members with dedicated desks or private offices.
+With that said, it’s best to contact the coworking operator directly via the form on the right side of the page to learn about available storage options.